"We [Waldorf teachers] want to be aware that physical existence

 "This is crazy!
 Let me out of here!")

-"Rudolf Steiner, using his exact clairvoyance, teaches us thus-and-so about the higher worlds of the spirit realm" would defeat the purpose.
+"Rudolf Steiner, using his exact clairvoyance, teaches us thus-and-so about the higher worlds of the spirit realm" would threaten to defeat Waldorf's purpose.
 Waldorf teachers want to bring Anthroposophy to the students' hearts and souls, not to their brains (or only secondarily to their brains).
 They care much more about how students feel about things than how they think about things.
 This is what they mean when they say that they educate children's hearts along with their heads and hands.
 They want the students to feel about things as they themselves feel about things — that is, as Anthroposophists feel about things.
 You see, Steiner taught that thinking is damaging, and it damages Anthroposophy in particular.
 “A man who would receive Anthroposophy with his intellect kills it in the very act.”
 (Having heard what he said about islands and planets and dragons, you may see why he didn't want his followers to think too much.)

 • Teaching Anthroposophy to the students' brains would be nearly worthless.
 Telling them